Week 10 - We made it to MAINE!

 Cool people we met:

 Allison, Eric, and David met up with us as we made our way to Waltham.
 Allison, a regional ECGA team member, rode to meet us as we made our way to Holliston Rail Trail.
-We rode together and shared a lot about our bike tours/trips and about trails (of course).
+She and I rode together and shared a lot of stories about our bike tours/trips and about trails (of course).
 Eric met Shan to run a few miles once we finished on the Rail Trail, and David came in to run Shan into Waltham from Natick.
 Thanks to everyone for your company!
-Look forward to sharing the trails again someday.
+We look forward to sharing the trails again someday.

-Ariane, a runner/cyclist who caught wind of our trip on Facebook, set up a little aid station in Swampscott, MA!
-We met her along with some town officials who took time out of their day to come out and cheer us on.
+Ariane, a runner/cyclist who caught wind of our trip on Facebook, set up an aid station in Swampscott, MA!
+We met her and some town officials who took time out of their day to come out and cheer us on.
 Thank you so much for your support, Ariane; the snack mix was needed (by me) and the water bottle with the town name on it was a great gift, too.
 You're the best!

 The hardest day: We had a 50-mile day coming from Rhode Island to Waltham, with a few sections of pretty tough terrain.
 For me, this was the toughest day of the week.
 I struggled with my beloved trailer, pushing it through loose gravel and sandy stretches of trail and also detaching it a few times in order to get across an old railroad bridge.
 Shan seemed to be fine, even with the longer distance, but that's just how he rolls.